 One of the benefits of performance management is improving talent retention.
 In appraisals, businesses can identify individuals who wish to progress within the company and take on new responsibilities.
 With 73% of HR leaders now prioritising internal recruitment, this is an important process.

 In an appraisal, employees can share their ambitions for progression within the business.
-This helps employees feel that their professional development is valued by their employer and creates more loyalty toward the company.
+This can help workers feel that their professional development is valued by their employer, reinforcing a sense of appreciation and purpose within the company.

 Responding to changing responsibilities